-In the end, my goal is that students learn to think critically about any relevant contemporary issues in the field, consider the problem from multiple perspectives and make a strong case for their proposed solution.
-When presenting their proposed solutions, I also try to encourage my students to be willing and flexible to adapt their plans based on valid recommendations, since that is a vital skill that can be useful in the workplace.
+To summarize, my goal is for students to learn to think critically about any relevant topic and/or contemporary issue, consider the problem from multiple perspectives and make a strong case for their proposed solution.
+I also encourage students to be willing and flexible to adapt their views and plans based on valid arguments and recommendations, respectively—after all, problem solving, flexibility and adaptability are vital skills in any workplace.

-SAGES poster
+Tags: Higher Ed; Personal Ruminations; SAGES poster

-During the 2018/2019 academic year, I signed up for the SAGES program.
-It is a program that teaches interested grad student at UofC how to be a more effective educator and communicator in STEM.
-Now, you may be thinking, aren’t you supposed to be providing us with the full form of the acronym?
-SAGES is an acronym with two other acronyms within it.
-Here it is:
+In 2019 year, I participated in the SAGES program that taught interested graduate students at UofC how to be a more responsive educator in STEM.
+‘SAGES’ is an acronym with two other acronyms within it: